The Ransomware Payment Risk

 Ken Mendelson in a suit and tie smiling for a professional photograph

-Kenneth Mendelson CISSP, CIPP, CISA, PCIP
+Ken Mendelson AIGP, CISSP, CIPP, CISA

 Senior Managing Director